 Tuning is all about you and your piano!
 Your instrument may be played once a day, or once a year.
 Either way, pianos require regular maintenance.
-At a minimum, we suggest you have your piano tuned twice per year.
-Accurate recommendations can be made after the second appointment based on humidity and stability of the previous tuning.
+On average, our clients have their pianos tuned twice each year.
+If this is your first tuning with us, an accurate recommendation can be made after the second appointment based on humidity and stability of the previous tuning.

 Standard musical pitch is A440, measured at the A above middle C. Since the seasons in Boston vary from humid summers to very dry winters, and a piano is built from wood that changes with humidity, the pitch may rise or fall with the seasons.
 We recognize that changing the pitch every six months may destabilize the piano at each visit.
 If the pitch is very close, making minor adjustments will provide you with a more musical tuning throughout the year.